NMRDfromMD/nmrdfrommd.github.io/docs/source/illustrations/lennard-jones-fluids.rst

 temperature and a minimum at the lowest temperature.
 :math:`R_1(f_0)` decreases with increasing temperature.
 Our results show good agreement with the data from Grivet :cite:`grivetNMRRelaxationParameters2005`.

+..
+    S.G.: Discuss the reason for the most efficient relaxation occuring at intermediate frequency. (also why don't we see that in the R1 spectra?)
+    --> this is predicted by theory (cf Grivet) --> BBP theory ?
+T1 ~ f0^0 (eta/T)^(-1)
+    --> Compare ! discuss
+    S.G.: Discuss the different tendency for R2.
+Why R2 only decrease with T?
+    Why are R2 and R1 differents at low temperature, but similar at higher?
+    --> This is expected when correlation time tend to 0, see Grivet <-> Extreme narrowing.

 .. image:: lennard-jones-fluids/nmr-relaxation-rates-at-target-dm.png
     :class: only-dark